nrwl/nx/docs/angular/cli/lint.md

 ```

 Install `@nrwl/cli` globally to invoke the command directly using `nx`, or use `npm run nx` or `yarn nx`.

-> When used within an Nx workspace with the Angular CLI as the primary CLI, the Nx CLI delegates the `lint` command to the Angular CLI's `lint` command.

 ### Examples